ribosomal-mRNAiac/Extraction-of-twitter-data-using-tweepy/README.md

 - whether the user is witheld in any countries
 - the [geo-tag status](https://developer.twitter.com/en/docs/twitter-api/v1/data-dictionary/object-model/geo) of the tweet
 - the coordinates at which a tweet was posted
-- the (place) location at which a tweet was posted
+- the location(place) at which a tweet was posted
 - other contributors to the tweet
 - the number of retweets a tweet recieved
 - the number of likes(favourites) a tweet recieved